 You can see how Dana could quite easily be an Ace/Leela style companion no problem.
 Colin meanwhile I can see being more of a Jamie type companion.
 The male companions in New Who have been a bit too bumbling and secondary.
 Kind of like a modern day Harry Sullivan.
 It would be nice to see a strong male companion again like Ian or Jamie or the Brig

 From about the Tennant era onward I think that the producers decided to cast the Doctor in the role of being a pin up to the female audience, and a role model for the young boys who watched the show.
 Obviously it was a success, and I’m not going to knock Tennant as an actor or his performance.

-When you look at Matt and Peter’s first seasons they both try and make the Doctor more alien and professorial, but in both cases there was a backlash from people who wanted a more Tennant style, romantic, younger Doctor and so sadly for their later seasons, Matt and Peter were forced to be more clones of Tennant, via a romantic relationship with Clara.
+When you look at Matt and Peter’s first seasons they both try and make the Doctor more alien and professorial, but in both cases there was a backlash from people who wanted a more Tennant style, romantic, younger Doctor.
+Sadly for their later seasons, Matt and Peter were forced to be more clones of Tennant, via a romantic relationship with Clara.

 Having a strong companion fulfil this role would be a good way of easing the audience back into a more old fashioned Doctor.
 The Doctor would still be the lead of course, but his companions would balance him out and take on other roles he couldn’t, such as being the audience surrogate.